-Discriminatory harassment because of a person's sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status, may include, but is not limited to:
+Discriminatory harassment because of a person's race, color, national origin, religion, disability, age, sex, or other protected category, may include, but is not limited to:

 - a.
 Name-calling, - b.
 Teasing or taunting, - c.
 Insults, slurs, or derogatory names or remarks, - d.
 Demeaning jokes, - e.
 Inappropriate gestures, - f.
 Graffiti or inappropriate written or electronic material, - g.
 Visual displays, such as cartoons, posters, or electronic images, - h.
 Threats or intimidating or hostile conduct, - i.
-Physical acts of aggression, assault, or violence, or - i.
+Physical acts of aggression, assault, or violence, or - j.
 Criminal offenses